Adhiperumbar/dsa-solutions/journal.md

 At each step, made a choice to include or exclude the current element using XOR.
 Maintained a total variable to accumulate the XOR values of all subsets.
 Used nonlocal to modify the outer total variable from inside the nested function.

+# 🗓 Date: 23 July 2025

+✅ Problem: Permutations
+🔗 LeetCode Link
+🗓️ Date Solved: 23-07-2025
+🧠 Approach: Backtracking
+📁 Category: Backtracking / Recursion
+⚙️ Time Complexity: O(n * n!)
+🧮 Space Complexity: O(n) for the recursive call stack 💡 What I Learned:
+Used a backtracking approach to generate all permutations.
+Created a helper function backtrack(path) where path stores the current permutation.
+Used if len(path) == len(nums) to check for completion of one permutation.
+Appended a copy of path using path[:] to avoid reference issues.

 > ✨ More to come as I keep solving and learning every day!